-Hi Friends,
+Hi friends,

-I am planning to conduct a session on employee engagement with some games and bonding activities with 12 employees in each session.
+I am planning to conduct a session on employee engagement with some games and bonding activities for 12 employees in each session.
+How do I go about it?
+What kind of games can I conduct?
+Please guide me with regard to some game options.

-Looking forward towards some valuable contribution.
+Looking forward to some valuable contributions.

 From India, Mumbai